mikependon/RepoDB/Docs/pages/attributes.rst

 	// Ignoring the `Id` and `CreatedDate` fields in Update operation UPDATE [dbo].[Customer] SET [Name] = @Name WHERE (.....); // WHERE part will vary on the expression passed during the calls

-Below are the list of commands that can be defined in the `IgnoreAttribute`.
+Below are the list of operational commands that can be defined in the `IgnoreAttribute`.

 * None
 * BatchQuery